Everyone’s talking about “vibe coding,” the practice of handing a prompt to an AI agent and accepting whatever comes out.

 The Productivity Gains Are Real, But They Come From Discipline

-These are the same guardrails we put in place when onboarding junior engineers.
-Clear intent.
-Explicit standards.
-Tight feedback loops.
-Design decisions made at the right level.
+These are the same guardrails we put in place when onboarding junior engineers: clear intent, explicit standards, tight feedback loops, concrete examples, and design decisions made at the right level.
+The difference is that an AI agent turns ambiguity into code much faster than a junior engineer does.

 AI agents are powerful, but they don’t reduce the need for engineering leadership.
 If anything, they make its absence immediately visible.
 A vague request to a senior engineer produces a conversation.
-A vague request to an AI agent produces code — wrong code, confidently delivered.
+A vague request to an AI agent produces a diff, whether the request deserved one or not.